pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 - `Binocular` _(default)_: Utilizes images from both the right and left eyes to infer gaze position.
 This mode offers higher accuracy and robustness by leveraging information from both eyes.
 - `Mono Right`: Uses only the right eye's image to infer gaze position.
 This mode may be useful in scenarios where one eye can only be used.
 - `Mono Left`: Uses only the left eye's image to infer gaze position.
-Similar to Mono Right but using the right eye.
+Similar to Mono Right but using the left eye.

 ::: warning
 **Monocular gaze is less accurate and robust** since it relies on a single eye image.
 Use this mode only if binocular tracking is not feasible or if there's a specific need for single-eye tracking.